v6d-io/v6d/k8s/cmd/references.md

 ### Options

 ```
+      --create-namespace    create the namespace if it does not exist, default false
   -j, --dump-usage          Dump usage in JSON
   -g, --gen-doc             Generate reference docs, e.g., './references.md'
   -h, --help                help for vineyardctl